-is a fety study was conducted in preruminant calves 13 to 27 days of age receiving 2.5 mg/kg BW or 1.5 mg/kg BW once subcutaneously.
-With the exception of minimal to mild injection site reactions, no lrug-related clinical signs or other lesions were observed macroscopically or microscopically.
+calves administered 13 mg/kg BW.
+A safety study was conducted in preruminant calves 13 to 27 days of age receiving 2.5 mg/kg BW or 7.5 mg/kg BW once subcutaneously.
+With the exception of minimal to mild injection site reactions, no drug-related clinical signs or other lesions were observed macroscopically or microscopically.

 Swine Safety studies were conducted in pigs receiving a single intramuscular dose of 25 mg/kg BW, or 3 weekly intramuscular doses of 2.5, 7.5, or 12.5 mg/kg BW.
-In all groups, transient indications of pain after injection were seen, including neatlessness and excessive vocalization.
+In all groups, transient indications of pain after injection were seen, including neaflessness and excessive vocalization.
 Temos occurred briefly in one animal receiving 7.5 mg/kg BW.
 Discoloration and edema of injection site tissues and corresponding histopathologic changes were seen in animals at all dosages and resolved over time.
 No other drug-related lesions were observed macroscopically or microscopically.